A convergence analysis of the price of anarchy in atomic congestion games: Acknowledgement

 \section{Acknowledgement}

-The first author acknowledges support from the National Science Foundation of China with grant No.~61906062, support from the Science Foundation of Anhui Science and Technology Department with grant No.~1908085QF262, support from the Talent Foundation of Hefei University with grant No.~1819RC29, and support from the Science Foundation of the Anhui Education Department with grant No.~KJ2019A0834.
-The second author acknowledges support from the Science Foundation of the Anhui Education Department with grant No.~KJ2019A0834.
-The fourth author acknowledges support from the National Science Foundation of China with grants No.~11871081 and No.~11531014.
+The first author acknowledges support from the National Natural Science Foundation of China with grant No.~61906062, support from the Natural Science Foundation of Anhui Province of China with grant No.~1908085QF262, support from the Talent Foundation of Hefei University with grant No.~1819RC29, and support from the Natural Science Foundation of the Education Department of Anhui Province of China with grant No.~KJ2019A0834.
+The second author acknowledges support from the Natural Science Foundation of the Education Department of Anhui Province of China with grant No.~KJ2019A0834, and support from the National Natural Science Foundation of China with grant No.~12131003.
+The fourth author acknowledges support from the National Natural Science Foundation of China with grants No.~12131003 and No.~11531014.